August 11, 2016

 Right now, my impression is that the mold community is really fragmented as a result of differences in opinion on how to get better after having been made sick from mold exposure.
 One person will say ozone is the cure, another strict avoidance; a third will extol the benefits of following Dr. Shoemaker’s protocol.
 This is all well and good.

+However, an even bigger impact is that this fighting keeps the community fragmented.
 The established power structures love in-fighting.
-The insurance, building, real estate, and property management industries laugh all the way to the bank when the oppressed fight amongst themselves.
+The insurance, building, real estate, and property management industries laugh all the way to the bank when the oppressed fight among themselves.
 It’s important that you really take a hold of this vital point.

 I can assure you that without a united front, only a handful of those that suffer from CIRS and other chronic illnesses will ever find their way back to health.
 I don’t know about you, but this is utterly unacceptable.
 We all deserve to be loved and cared for well, especially when we’re ill.

-Do you think the opposition gives a damn about what’s right?
-And yet, they’re dominating the landscape because they work together and understand the “system”.
+Do you think the power structures controlled by a relatively few give a damn about what’s right?
+And yet, they’re dominating the landscape because they work together and understand how to make the “system” work for them.
 It’s time we did the same.

-Just to give you a taste as to what you’re up against, I refer you to the work of a true mold champion, Sharon Kramer.
+To give you a taste of what I’m referring to, take a look at the work of a true mold champion, Sharon Kramer.
 I strongly encourage you to watch her video below, Lawless America.
 Sharon explains that support for the claim that mold can’t hurt comes from well funded industry groups who paid for flawed science that was then disseminated to doctors through Federal funding from Washington.
 She describes how a “linear dose no threshold risk assessment model” was wrongly applied in a rodent study.
 The flawed conclusion drawn from this model was then distributed among the medical profession along with the insurance, building, real estate, and property management industries.

 Specifically, she describes how rats were exposed to high concentrations of only one mycotoxin through inhalation for a short period of time.
 From this limited study, mathematical extrapolations were made on the data in order to support the conclusion that mycotoxins can’t make people sick.
 The authors of the study concluded this without ever taking into account the facts that people living in water damaged buildings (WDB) are exposed to a whole soup of mycotoxins and other biotoxins all at once, that exposure is not only through breathing but also the skin and by ingestion, and that people are exposed at low doses for long periods of time – not at all like the concentrated and brief introduction into the lungs as in the rat study.